 The third direction (an alternative to the second one) is the implementation of multiple OEO regenerators at a cost comparable to that of an optical amplifier.
 This is today a realistic objective thanks to recent advances in photonic integrated circuits and silicon photonics.
-Fourty WDM channels, 40 Gbit/s each channel, have been recently demonstrated on the same chip.
+Forty WDM channels, 40 Gbit/s each channel, have been recently demonstrated on the same chip.
 Following this way of evolution, the OEO regenerators could be put practically in all the nodes of the network.
 The additional cost could compensate the technical problems related to the implementation of an AON (impairments accumulation, network planning rules, optical monitoring, etc.).

-In the framework of these evolutions, several Recommendations have already been prepared and the preparation of others is under way.
-Among those completed it is possible to quote Recommendation ITU-T G.656 for a fibre with non-zero dispersion for wideband optical transport, the extension of Recommendation ITU-T G.959.1 to include also 40 Gbit/s systems, Recommendation ITU-T G.680 which allows operators to take OADMs and PXCs from different vendors and integrate them into an AON without having to add expensive OEO conversions.
+In the framework of these evolutions, several ITU-T Recommendations have already been prepared and the preparation of others is under way.
+Among those completed it is possible to quote Recommendation ITU-T G.656 for a fibre with non-zero dispersion for wideband optical transport, the extension of Recommendation ITU-T G.959.1 to include also 40 Gbit/s systems and 100 Gbit/s (striped across 4x25 Gbit/s lines) systems, Recommendation ITU-T G.680 which allows operators to take OADMs and PXCs from different vendors and integrate them into an AON without having to add expensive OEO conversions.

-5.6 Applications of optical technology in the telecommunication networks
+5.6 Applications of optical fibres and systems technology in the telecommunication networks

-Given that the first-generation systems had a capacity of 34-45 Mbit/s per fibre in 1980, the capacity of optical systems has jumped by a factor of more than 10,000 over a period of 20 years.
+Given that the first-generation systems had a capacity of 34-45 Mbit/s per fibre in 1980, the capacity of optical systems has jumped by a factor of more than 10,000 over a period of 30 years.
 In the same time also the applications of optical technology progressively moved from short distance links (a few tens of km) to the very long distance links of the backbone networks, completely substituting the traditional copper conductors.
-In the last few years, the optical technology also started to be deployed in the access networks.
+In the last few years, the optical fibres and systems technology also started to be deployed in the access networks.